-This season we are looking for a reliable and dedicated applicant, to work as a dog handler to join our successful racing kennel, from August/September 2018 to Mai 2019.
+This season we are looking for a reliable and dedicated applicant, to work with us as a dog handler from August/September 2023 to May 2024.

 In return we offer you free accommodation in a separate cabin with shower and toilet, a small kitchen, internet and “pocket money”.
-In addition, you will learn with great care how to train a racing sled dog team through all preparatory steps needed to participate in long distance events.
+In addition, you will be part of our team and work with us to learn how a racing kennel prepares for long distance events.

 From our future handler we expect: commitment, genuine interest in wanting to share your life with our dogs, independence and reliability.

 If you could imagine yourself as part of our team then let us know why and what you can add!
 We are looking forward hearing from you.